 Drain clogs are perhaps the most common plumbing issue homeowners in Cincinnati face.
-In many cases, fixing a clogged drain is simple and solved with DIY measures.
+Fixing a clogged drain is often simple and solved with DIY measures.

-With our definitive guide, you too can plumb like our professionals!
-Our plumbing staff has compiled this comprehensive guide that details how to fix a clogged drain in your home’s bathrooms and kitchens, so when clogs occur, you are able to clear them quickly.
+With our definitive guide, you too can learn how to fix a clogged drain line and plumb like our professionals!
+Our plumbing staff has compiled this comprehensive guide that details how to fix a clogged drain pipe in your home’s bathrooms and kitchens so that when clogs occur, you are able to clear them quickly.

-When a drain clog jams up your plumbing lines, don’t let the problem linger, as doing so just opens the door for more extensive issues.
-If these instructions don’t resolve the clog, please call Apollo Home right away for professional drain cleaning and drain clearing services.
+When a drain clog jams up your plumbing lines, don’t let the problem linger; doing so just opens the door for more extensive issues.
+If these instructions don’t fix the clog, please call Apollo Home immediately for professional drain cleaning and clearing services.

-It’s fairly easy to spot a drain clog – water drains slowly or doesn’t drain at all.
-For many homeowners, their first inclination is to grab a plunger and get to work, but not all clogs are able to be cleared using at-home methods.
+It’s fairly easy to spot a drain clog–water drains slowly or doesn’t drain at all.
+For many homeowners, their first inclination is to grab a plunger and get to work, but not all clogs can be cleared using at-home methods.

-- When more than one drain runs slow.
-Multiple clogs usually aren’t a coincidence – most likely you have a single clog below where the drainage pipes meet, perhaps even in the main line.
+- When more than one drain runs slow: Multiple sinks or pipes not draining usually aren’t a coincidence–most likely, you have a single clog below where the drainage pipes meet, perhaps even in the main line.

-- When your drains smell like sewage.
-It’s normal for a kitchen drain to develop a foul smell on occasion, and smelly garbage disposals are usually easily resolved by putting lemon peels, ice or baking soda and vinegar down the drain.
-If this doesn’t resolve the smell, your main line may be backed up.
+- When your drains smell like sewage: It’s normal for a kitchen drain to develop a foul smell on occasion, and smelly garbage disposals are usually easily resolved by putting lemon peels, baking soda, or vinegar down the drain.
+Your main line may be backed up if this doesn’t resolve the smell.

-- When water backs up into your basement.
-Standing or bubbling water around a basement floor drain is a clear indication of a blockage issue that deserves immediate attention.
+- When water backs up into your basement: Standing or bubbling water around a basement floor drain clearly indicates a blockage issue that deserves immediate attention.